thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **Footprinting** - Mapping out the layout of the network.
 We're not focused on the details of a single device.
 Contrast this to fingerprinting.
 - **Full Assessment Scan** - Fully scans every single host.
 It's a lot more intrusive.
 - **Full Disclosure Mailing List** - A public, vendor-neutral forum for detailed discussion of vulnerabilities and exploitation techniques, as well as tools, papers, news, and events of interest to the community.
 The relaxed atmosphere of this quirky list provides some comic relief and certain industry gossip.
 More importantly, fresh vulnerabilities sometimes hit this list many hours or days before they pass through the Bugtraq moderation queue.
 See the website [here](https://seclists.org/fulldisclosure/).
+- **Hack Back** - Using offensive techniques to attack an attacker (potentially when they are in a honeypot).
+This is usually not allowed at most organizations.
+There are legal repercussions potentially.
 - **Hardening** - Reduce attack service.
 Remove or disable anything that's unneeded, use least privilege.
 Always update the system, patch it.
 Uninstall unnecessary network protocols, enforce ACL, etc.
 - **Hashcat** - Password cracking tool (for passive cracking) of hashes.
 Installed by default on Kali Linux.
 Similar to John the Ripper.
+- **Honeypot** - A host or server that's setup to lure an attacker to it.
+Ex. it might have x amount of bitcoin, or it has fake passwords, it will allow a security analyst to look at the attacker's behavior.
 - **hPing** - Open source packet generator.
 Allows the user to craft packets.
+- **HSM** - Hardware Security Module.
+Appliance that is used to generate and store keys that is less susceptible to tampering than software solutions.
 - **IoC** - Indicators of Compromise.
 - **John the Ripper** - Password cracking tool (reversing hashes), not diving too deep, see Hashcat for a rough definition.
+- **Jumpbox** - The one box that has the permissions to go through firewall and touch the DMZ from the internal network.
+This is a single point of access.
 - **MAC** - Not MAC address, but Mandatory Access Control.
 Resources are protected by inflexible rules.
 Think about labels.
 Secret/top secret, etc. SELinux implements MAC.
 Most other systems don't use this.
 - **Maltego** - Maltego is software used for open-source intelligence and forensics, developed by Paterva from Pretoria, South Africa.
 Maltego focuses on providing a library of transforms for discovery of data from open sources, and visualizing that information in a graph format, suitable for link analysis and data mining.
 This is taken from [Wikipedia](https://en.wikipedia.org/wiki/Maltego).
 - **Maturity Model** - Part of ESA framework for how mature the frameworks are.
 There's a common one that's 5 levels with level 1 being very reactive in terms of security.
 - **MEF** - Mission Essential Function.
 Functions that can't be deferred on the business side.
+- **Metasploit** - Allows a user to use known exploits to see if a server is vulnerable to that specific exploit.
 - **MFA** - Multifactor Authentication.
 Use a separate factor to authenticate (something you are, something you know, something you have, somewhere you are, etc.).
 Two passwords does not count as MFA.
 But a password + OTP counts.
 - **MITRE ATT&CK** - Essentially a database of all known attacks through all stages of the attack.
 This includes how to detect and stop these attacks.
 - **MOU** - Memorandum of Understanding -  Preliminary or exploratory agreement for parties to work together.
 This is not legally binding and doesn't involve monetary exchange.